Anthony C. Lopez

 (or, how I came to think it was a good idea to apply evolutionary theory to politics)

-As an undergrad, I studied political science at Pitzer College while nurturing an evolving interest in history, philosophy and international politics.
-Combined with a semester working in Washington D.C., I grew to appreciate the immense role that power and coercion play in politics, especially at the international level, and particularly among the ‘great powers’ of the world.
-However, it was also quickly obvious to me that an understanding of politics is necessarily incomplete without at least a cursory understanding of economics.
+As an undergrad, I studied political science at Pitzer College and immersed myself in history, philosophy and international politics.
+Combined with a semester working in Washington D.C., I grew to appreciate the immense role that power and coercion play in politics, especially at the international level.
+It was quickly obvious to me, however, that an understanding of politics is necessarily incomplete without at least a cursory understanding of economics.
 This realization led me to pursue graduate study at the University of Denver’s Korbel School of International Studies.

 It was during my time at the Korbel School that I developed a deep fascination with economic and political decision-making.
 I found that the more I studied “macro-phenomena” such as international war or trade, the more I was convinced that answers to these puzzles must stand upon firm “micro-foundations.”
 In other words, before we can explain large scale political phenomena like the behavior of massive nation-states, we must first understand the behavior of the individuals that compose them.
 Yes, groups are more than the sum of the individuals that compose them, but on its own, this is a poor argument for the wholesale dismissal of human psychology.
 Additionally, I found the mere assumption of rationality, which often “stands in” for psychology in political science and economics, to be as elegant as it is unsatisfactory.
 Somewhat ironically, therefore, while my interest in politics compelled an examination of economics, it was my study of economics that ultimately brought me to psychology.

-Given these recognitions, my research explores the many ways in which our “adapted minds” might be designed to make decisions and to reason about problems such as: When and why do we choose to fight?
-When and why do we seek revenge against our adversaries?
-When and why do you rise to a challenge, or choose instead to submit or run away?
+Given these recognitions, my research explores the ways in which our “adapted minds” are designed to make decisions and to reason about problems such as: When and why do we choose to fight?
+What motivates us to seek revenge against our adversaries?
+When and how do we come to the conclusion that a political struggle requires the ultimate sacrifice?
 Has evolution designed our brains to think certain things and feel certain ways about some types of wars versus others, such as defensive struggles versus offensive aggression?

 These interests and questions have led to an active research program on the evolutionary logic of political violence.
 If you would like more information about this research area, feel free to navigate the links at the left of this page, which will take you to more information about my research and teaching.